mikethomashaber/blog/_drafts/2017-12-03-My-Patterns.md

 Knowing what pushes us into these states, and addresses these things in a Clean Setup is necessary when working with challenging groups.

 ## My Patterns
 * wanting to show the tools "hey look at these cogs" before showing what they are capable of.
+  * talking about the coaching details after a coaching session
 * Talking about ideas, going from 1 to 10 missing a lot of stages
   * Instead of (Gay) making sure I slowly take people from 1-2-3-4-5-6-7-8-9-10 so that they don't miss a step and get lost.
 * I have patterns during the day, where  I do better work at some times of the day.
 I have a lot of momentum first thing, but need to talk to people ideally.
 Can lose momentum entirely later on.
 * Creating my own solutions when there are good solutions available.
 Not taking the time to understand how what is available works.
   * Bike stuff and shed bases.

 * Making 'expensive mistakes' to reduce variety.
   * Like getting taxis.

 * Ignoring peoples viewpoints if I don't 'like' them or if I'm tired.
 Just 'blanking' as if not worthy.

 * I'm happy doing things inefficiently or long hand, even though I know and can design better ways to work
   * Using computer software badly
   * Not remembering commands and shortcuts

 * I often prefer to wing it on meeting and workshops rather than be organized and have a plan.
   * This can end badly
   * Too much planning is bad, but there needs to be enough

 * I don't like causing a fuss, or asking for what I'm entitled to.
 This may be because I don't like getting negative feedback.
- * didn't mention when a client didn't show - I case I had got it wrong.
+  * didn't mention when a client didn't show - I case I had got it wrong and not to embarass someone

 * I find it hard to update knowledge.
 When I know something it can be hard to revise this information when there is new ways.
  * So I can learn new things and then not keep up with progress
+* Another way to put this is to say that I don't refactor
+ * I keep going with the same Ideas.
+Refactoring is hard.

+* I don't like having a plan when I am unsure of something.
+ * I'll avoid planning.
+But I think I'm good with uncertainty.
+ * Is it a particular type of uncertainty?

+* I'm very bad at technical task switching
+ * But seem to task switch all the time when learning

+* I can withdraw help when I don't feel appreciated or acknowledged.
+Worse if my work or idea is mis-assigned to someone else

+* I can close down with a default 'no action ' when stresses or unhappy

+* I often start to argue in my head if something is bothering me, either made up arguments with the person I have problems with or more general arguments when there is a issue that isn't yet available to me.

+* I don't like having to justify myself to people that I don't feel I need to give a justification to.
+I'd rather not justify myself and take the consequences.
+I may be trying to avoid being judged and so being told that what I'm doing doesn't have  worth.
+ * For example, talking to the external consultancy people at work.
+I don't want to find out / care if they think the coaching I do is any good, or valuable.
+It's none of their business.
+Which may just be me being an arsehole.
+ * Another example is preferring to pay for my own training, rather than ask for work to pay, as work is going to make a judgment as to if it is worthwhile.
+If they say no, then I pay for the training myself I end up in drama.s

+### Organizational Models

+* I know I should use daily lists - Even a daily Clean Setup, but I often don't

+* Template and script ideas.
+Templates for stuff would rule.
+Even scripts

 ## Coaching Patterns
 * I'm can be quite fast, wanting to move on quickly.

+* My feedback tends to be quite technical.
+ * This shows I appreciate technical competence
+ * I guess I don't like technical incompetence, even it the results are good.
+ * I'm not skilled enough to be able to judge technical competence
+  * Sometimes when reading transcripts I think " I wouldn't have said that..."

 # Reptillian Brain
 ## Getting into Reptillian